lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 image: "elmo-and-bert.png"
 ---

-> As a follow up of word embedding post, we will discuss the models on learning contextualized word vectors, as well as the new trend in large unsupervised pre-trained language models which have achieved amazing results on many language tasks.
+> As a follow up of word embedding post, we will discuss the models on learning contextualized word vectors, as well as the new trend in large unsupervised pre-trained language models which have achieved amazing SOTA results on a variety of language tasks.

 <!--more-->

 <br />
 ![Elmo & Bert]({{ '/assets/images/elmo-and-bert.png' | relative_url }})
 {: style="width: 60%;" class="center"}
+*Fig. 0.
+I guess they are Elmo & Bert?
+(Image source: [here](http://www.essentialkids.com.au/entertainment/tv/elmo-big-bird-lend-a-hand-20110825-1jcqt))*
 <br />

 We have seen amazing progress in NLP in 2018.
-Large-scale pretrained language modes like OpenAI GPT and BERT have achieved great performance over a variety of language tasks using generic model architectures.
-The idea is similar to how ImageNet classification pretraining helps many vision tasks (although recently He et al. (2018) [found](https://arxiv.org/abs/1811.08883) that pretraining might not be necessary for image segmentation task).
-Even better than vision, this simple and powerful approach in NLP does not required labeled data for pretraining, allowing us to experiment with increased training scale, up to our very limit.
+Large-scale pretrained language modes like [OpenAI GPT](https://blog.openai.com/language-unsupervised/) and [BERT](https://arxiv.org/abs/1810.04805) have achieved great performance on a variety of language tasks using generic model architectures.
+The idea is similar to how ImageNet classification pre-training helps many vision tasks (\*).
+Even better than vision classification pre-training, this simple and powerful approach in NLP does not require labeled data for pre-training, allowing us to experiment with increased training scale, up to our very limit.

+*(\*) Although recently He et al. (2018) [found](https://arxiv.org/abs/1811.08883) that pre-training might not be necessary for image segmentation task.*

-In my previous NLP [post on word embedding]({{ site.baseurl }}{% post_url 2017-10-15-learning-word-embedding %}), the introduced embeddings are not context specific - they are learned based on word concurrence but not sequential context.
-So in sentences “*I am eating an apple*” and “*I have an Apple phone*”, two “apple” words refer to very different things but they would still share the same word embedding vector.
+In my previous NLP [post on word embedding]({{ site.baseurl }}{% post_url 2017-10-15-learning-word-embedding %}), the introduced embeddings are not context-specific --- they are learned based on word concurrency but not sequential context.
+So in two sentences, "*I am eating an apple*" and "*I have an Apple phone*", two "apple" words refer to very different things but they would still share the same word embedding vector.

-Despite of this, early adoption of word embeddings is to use them as additional features for an existing task-specific model and thus the improvement is bounded.
+Despite of this, early adoption of word embeddings in problem-solving is to use them as additional features for an existing task-specific model and in a way the improvement is bounded.

-In this post we will discuss how various approaches are proposed to make embeddings context-dependent and much easier to be applied on downstream tasks in a generic form.
+In this post we will discuss how various approaches were proposed to make embeddings dependent on context, and to make them easier and cheaper to be applied on downstream tasks in general form.

 {: class="table-of-content"}